Brick-C/live-smart-appliance-dashboard/README.md

 For the application to securely connect to the Tuya Cloud API, you need to set up three environment variables.

 Create a file named .env in the root of your project directory.

-Populate the file with your credentials from the Tuya IoT Platform.
+And populate the file with your credentials from the Tuya IoT Platform.
 Leave the values empty in the example below, but fill them in with your actual secrets.
+(All the key and values added here need to be stored in environment variables section in Netlify or other)
 ```
 TUYA_ACCESS_ID="YOUR_TUYA_ACCESS_KEY_GOES_HERE"
 TUYA_ACCESS_SECRET="YOUR_TUYA_SECRET_KEY_GOES_HERE"

 # The unique ID of your smart plug device obtained from the Tuya IoT Platform
 DEVICE_ID_1="YOUR_SMART_PLUG_DEVICE_ID_GOES_HERE"

+# Mongoodb connection string
+MONGODB_URI=mongodb+srv://<username>:<password>@cluster1.wv7lvme.mongodb.net/?retryWrites=true&w=majority&appName=<whatever-name-you-gave-in-the-setup>
 ```

 ### ⚠️ Security Warning: